GaddamVarshith/Household_Energy_Consumption_Analysis_2024/README.md

 # Household Energy Consumption Analysis

 This repository contains code for analyzing household energy consumption data using Python.
-It includes scripts for data preprocessing, simple linear regression modeling, and visualization of the results.
+It includes scripts for data preprocessing,modeling, and visualization of the results.

 ## Contents